-The Usuthu WTP (Figure 17.23, Table 17.21), a package plant with a design capacity of 4.0 Ml/day, draws raw water from a weir on the Black uMfolozi River adjacent to the treatment works.
+The Usuthu WTP (Figure 17.24, Table 17.21), a package plant with a design capacity of 4.0 Ml/day, draws raw water from a weir on the Black uMfolozi River adjacent to the treatment works.
 A submersible pump abstracts raw water from the river and pumps this to a raw water storage chamber..

-From the WTP, potable water is pumped (Table 17.22) through a rising main (Table 17.24) to the Mjeni Balancing Tank (Table 17.23) from where it is distributed to the community as shown in Figure 11.
+From the WTP, potable water is pumped (Table 17.22) through a rising main (Table 17.24) to the Mjeni Balancing Tank (Table 17.23) from where it is distributed to the community.

-The Usuthu WTP has been earmarked as one of ten Regional BWSS within the Zululand District Municipality and is currently being upgraded to a design capacity of 12 Ml/day.
+The Usuthu WTP has been earmarked as one of ten Regional BWSS within the Zululand District Municipality and is currently being upgraded to a design capacity of 12 $M\ell$ /day.

-Figure 17.23 shows an aerial view of the Usuthu Package Plant
+Figure 17.24 shows an aerial view of the Usuthu Package Plant

-Figure 17.23 An Aerial view of the Usuthu WTP
+Figure 17.24 An Aerial view of the Usuthu WTP